Kitchie Nadal

-Anna Katrina Dumilon Nadal-López (born September 16, 1980) is a Filipina singer-songwriter who was formerly the lead vocalist for the alternative rock band, Mojofly.
+Anna Katrina "Kitchie" Dumilon Nadal-López (born September 16, 1980) is a Filipina singer-songwriter who was formerly the lead vocalist for the alternative rock band, Mojofly.
 Her popularity in the female OPM niche grew after she released a self-titled solo album featuring her chart-topping single, "Huwag na Huwag Mong Sasabihin".
 Her debut self-titled album Kitchie Nadal debuted at number 4 on the Philippine Albums Chart, and after a year end the album climbed up at number 1 with growing sales the album was certified 7×Platinum by PARI with sales of 214,800 physical CD album copies in the Philippines.

 Career

 In 2004, Nadal revived a Carpenters song, "Merry Christmas Darling" from the Warner Philippines Christmas album, The Warner Music Philippines All-Stars Christmas Collection.

 In 2005, to support the United Nations Millennium Campaign, Nadal and 26 other Filipino artists contributed to the album entitled Tayo Tayo Rin Sa 2015 - Sing the Songs.
 Find your Voice.
 Change the World.
 It's your Choice, released by the United Nations (in the Philippines).

 March 2008 saw Nadal releasing her second album Love Letter with 17 all original tracks.
 Her latest single Highway, which was used for Caltex, had extensive radio airplay.

 Nadal's interpretation of Iniibig Kita has been included in ABS-CBN's first tele-epiko Rounin.
 In 2008, ABS-CBN picked her again to revive Himala (a Rivermaya original), as the supposed theme song for the soap Humingi Ako Sa Langit (retitled as Habang May Buhay).

 She formerly endorsed multinational gas company Caltex.
 Nadal appeared in a Caltex commercial along with other international musicians.

+In 2025, Nadal returned to the Philippines to hold her first solo concert, titled "New Ground", which was held at the Araneta Coliseum on June 21.

 Personal life

 Nadal is an alumna of St. Scholastica's College, Manila.
 She also completed a double degree major in education and psychology at De La Salle University-Manila.

-She married Spanish journalist Carlos López in 2015 in Tagaytay, and in 2017, she gave birth to their first son named Keon.
-The family currently resides in Madrid.
+She married Spanish journalist Carlos López on February 26, 2015 in Tagaytay.
+They have two children.
+In 2017, she and her family moved to Spain, and have since resided in Madrid.